hanlunli/hanlun-2025/_posts/Foundation/2025-01-29-TeamTeach-Review_IPYNB_2_.md

 comments: True
 ---

+# Collegeboard 10 Units

-## Primitive Types
+## Unit 1: Primitive Types
-- Topics include variables, data types (int, double, boolean), arithmetic operators, type casting, and constants.
+- Topics include variables, data types (`int`, `double`, `boolean`), arithmetic operators, type casting, and constants.
-- Common issues: Integer division confusion, precision with double, and incorrect casting
+- Common issues: Integer division confusion, precision with `double`, and incorrect casting.

-KEY LEARNING POINTS:
+**KEY LEARNING POINTS:**
 - Understand how data is stored and manipulated.
 - Always remember integer division truncates; use casting for accurate results.
 - Know the limits of each primitive type and when to use them.

+---

+## Unit 2: Using Objects
+- Topics: Creating objects, calling methods, `String` operations, `Math` class, wrapper classes, autoboxing.
+- Common issues: Confusion between static vs. instance methods, using `new` vs. built-in methods, `.equals()` vs `==`.

+**KEY LEARNING POINTS:**
+- Strings are immutable and should be compared with `.equals()`.
+- Know how to use object method calls like `str.length()` and `Math.random()`.
+- Understand what happens under the hood with autoboxing and object references.

+---

+## Unit 3: Boolean Expressions and if Statements
+- Topics: Boolean logic (`&&`, `||`, `!`), `if`, `else if`, `else`, De Morgan’s Law.
+- Common issues: Incorrect logical comparisons, brackets misuse, nested conditions.

+**KEY LEARNING POINTS:**
+- Practice truth tables to master boolean logic.
+- Always use parentheses for clarity in complex conditions.
+- Use `else if` for mutually exclusive conditions to avoid bugs.

+---

+## Unit 4: Iteration
+- Topics: `for`, `while`, and `do-while` loops, loop control variables, infinite loops, nested loops.
+- Common issues: Off-by-one errors, forgetting loop updates, infinite loops from bad conditions.

+**KEY LEARNING POINTS:**
+- Choose the right loop type for the problem.
+- Know the standard counting loop and how to exit correctly.
+- Practice tracing loops to predict output.

+---

+## Unit 5: Writing Classes
+- Topics: Defining classes, instance variables, constructors, accessor/mutator methods, `this` keyword.
+- Common issues: Forgetting constructors, confusing instance and local variables.

+**KEY LEARNING POINTS:**
+- Understand encapsulation: keep fields private, use getters/setters.
+- `this` refers to the current object’s context — use it when necessary.
+- Constructors initialize object state and can be overloaded.

+---

+## Unit 6: Array
+- Topics: 1D arrays, declaring, initializing, traversing, common patterns (sum, count, max, min).
+- Common issues: Index out-of-bounds errors, off-by-one errors.

+**KEY LEARNING POINTS:**
+- Arrays are zero-indexed — first element is at index 0.
+- Use loops to traverse and manipulate arrays.
+- Use enhanced `for-each` loops when you don't need the index.

+---

+## Unit 7: ArrayList
+- Topics: `ArrayList` methods (`add`, `remove`, `get`, `set`, `size`), generics, dynamic resizing.
+- Common issues: Index shifting when removing elements during iteration, incorrect use of `.get()` and `.set()`.

+**KEY LEARNING POINTS:**
+- `ArrayList` is a resizable array; index-based like normal arrays but with built-in methods.
+- Always check bounds when accessing/modifying elements.
+- Avoid modifying the list while iterating unless using an iterator.

+---

+## Unit 8: 2D Array
+- Topics: Declaring, initializing, and traversing 2D arrays, nested loops, row-major order.
+- Common issues: Mixing up rows and columns, accessing invalid indices.

+**KEY LEARNING POINTS:**
+- Use nested loops to traverse all elements: outer loop for rows, inner for columns.
+- Practice patterns like checking diagonals, boundaries, and neighbors.
+- Understand how 2D arrays are arrays of arrays (`arr[row][col]`).

+---

+## Unit 9: Inheritance
+- Topics: Superclass, subclass, `super`, method overriding, polymorphism, dynamic binding.
+- Common issues: Not understanding method overriding vs. overloading, calling parent constructors incorrectly.

+**KEY LEARNING POINTS:**
+- A subclass inherits all public/protected members of the superclass.
+- Use `super()` to call parent constructor; `super.method()` to call parent method.
+- Polymorphism allows you to use a superclass reference for subclass objects.

+---

-## Recursion
+## Unit 10: Recursion
-- ONLY EXIST ON THE MC
+- **ONLY EXISTS ON THE MC**
-- Definition: when a function calls itself to solve small instances of the same problem
+- Definition: When a function calls itself to solve smaller instances of the same problem.
 - Base Case: Essential for stopping recursion; without it, the function will cause a stack overflow.
 - Recursive Case: The function reduces the problem into a smaller instance of itself.
 - Stack Usage: Recursive calls use the call stack, leading to higher memory usage compared to iteration.
 - Efficiency: Some problems (like tree traversal and backtracking) are naturally suited for recursion.
 - Risk of Infinite Recursion: If the base case is missing or incorrect, recursion will not terminate.
-Concept: A divide-and-conquer sorting algorithm that splits, sorts, and merges arrays.

-- MERGE SORT:
+- **MERGE SORT**:
   - Concept: A divide-and-conquer sorting algorithm that splits, sorts, and merges arrays.
   - Recursive Splitting: The array is split into left and right halves recursively until each sub-array has one element.
   - Time Complexity: Always O(n log n), making it faster than O(n²) sorting algorithms like bubble sort.
   - Merge Function Details: Uses two temporary arrays (leftArray and rightArray), then merges them back into the original array.

-KEY LEARNING POINTS:
+**KEY LEARNING POINTS:**

-- For the collegeboard exam, recursion is tested in multiple-choice questions, focusing on understanding return values and tracing recursive calls.
-Key concepts include base cases, recursive cases, and stack usage, with common problems like factorial, sum of digits, binary search (O(log n)), and merge sort (O(n log n)).
+- For the College Board exam, recursion is tested in multiple-choice questions, focusing on understanding return values and tracing recursive calls.
+- Key concepts include base cases, recursive cases, and stack usage.
+- Common problems: factorial, sum of digits, binary search (O(log n)), and merge sort (O(n log n)).

+# FRQ Types
 ## Methods and Control Structures
 - Importance:
    - Reusable code that performs specific tasks